Marianne Williamson, with message of love and New Zealand, becomes sensation after debate debut

 “Gosh, I wish there was an SNL show this week,” she lamented.

 And breaking into an imitation, McKinnon said “my plan is to gather all the sage in America and burn it.
 My plan is to harness the energy of babies to finally put a man on the moon.
 And I said to the president of New Zealand, I said ‘girlfriend you’re so on.’
-And I will say to Donald Trump ‘boyfriend, you chill.’
+And I will say to Donald Trump ‘boyfriend, you chill.’”